EthanUphoff/Discord-RSS/README.md

     "url": "<RSS Feed URL>"
 }
 ```
-Once this information has been added run `npm i` to install the required pages then run `node index` while in the folder to start the bot.
+Once this information has been added run `npm i` to install the required packages then run `node index` while in the folder to start the bot.

 If the feed you are calling has strict call limits, you may want to adjust the number on line 40 in `index.js`.
 This value is the number of seconds between calls times 1000, by default this is 3 seconds.